Best stock analysis software, 2026

-An AI-first stock analysis platform built around the Buffett-Fit Score (5-pillar AI verdict on every US-listed stock) plus six other named-investor framework scores (Graham, Fisher, Lynch, Greenblatt, Munger, Smith).
+An AI-first stock analysis platform built around the Buffett-Fit Score (5-pillar AI verdict on every stock, 21,000+ across 68 countries with roughly half listed outside the US) plus six other named-investor framework scores (Graham, Fisher, Lynch, Greenblatt, Munger, Smith).
 The Boardroom puts four investors in live debate; Ask Buffett is RAG-grounded against verbatim Berkshire shareholder letters.
 Published 5-year backtest with locked entry timestamps on /track-record/.
 Best for self-directed investors who want structured verdicts with written reasoning rather than raw data they have to interpret themselves.

 Best for